Have you thought about how to monetize a blog for writers?

 Like advertising programs, it is quick and easy.

 It’s usually only a matter of adding a script to your blog, and then you don’t need to do anything more.

 Another advantage is that getting approval for this means of income generation is easier.

 Is a monetized blog for you?

-However, if you put in the effort, you will reap the rewards.
+However, you will reap the rewards if you put in the effort.

-Since then the income from my blogs has increased every year and now delivers a very regular five-figure part-time income for me.
+Since then, the income from my blogs has increased every year.
+They now deliver a very regular five-figure part-time income for me.